In a small bowl, combine yeast, 1 cup of warm water, and sugar. Allow yeast to bloom for 10 minutes.

 Meanwhile, in a separate medium mixing bowl, combine the flour and salt.

-Once the yeast has bloomed, add to the mixing bowl with the flour and slowly mix in the rest of the water.
+Once the yeast has bloomed, add it to the mixing bowl with the flour.
 The dough will be shaggy at this point.

-Add the olive oil to the dough and use your hand to knead the dough in the bowl for 10 minutes until the dough starts forming.
+Add the olive oil to the dough and use your hand to knead the dough in the bowl for 10 minutes or in a stand mixer with the hook attachment until the dough starts forming.
 See troubleshooting tips.

 Add a drizzle of olive oil around your mixing bowl to coat the sides.
 Cover the bowl with a damp kitchen towel or plastic wrap.

-Heat a Cast Iron or a Non-Stick Pan on medium heat.
+Heat a Cast Iron on medium heat.
+I like to use avocado oil to grease the pan.

-Take one piece of dough out onto the lightly floured surface and shape it into a round flat disk.
-Using your hands or a rolling pin, flatten the dough keeping it in a round shape - about ¼" thick, 6" in diameter.
+Take one ball of dough out onto the lightly floured surface and shape it into a round flat disk.
+Using your hands or a rolling pin, flatten the dough keeping it in a round shape - about 8 inches in diameter.
 Remember, once the dough hits the hot pan it will instantly shrink.

-Remove flatbread and set it aside on a cooling rack.
+Remove the flatbread and set it aside on a cooling rack.
 Repeat steps 9 & 10 for the rest of the dough.
-You can alternatively save some of the leftover dough in an air-tight container and make it the next morning.

 Optional: Before serving the warm bread, drizzle on some olive oil and sprinkle on some flakey sea salt.